 Final Thoughts

-Cardiovascular health, weight management, and stress reduction tackle the underlying vascular and hormonal factors that contribute to most ED cases.
+Cardiovascular health, weight loss, and stress reduction tackle the underlying vascular and hormonal factors that contribute to most ED cases.
 Men who combine multiple natural strategies typically see better results than those who rely on single interventions.
 However, natural methods work best when doctors integrate them with professional medical care (especially for men with diabetes or cardiovascular conditions).